Saw Palmetto For Hair Loss: Side Effects And Precautions

 Saw palmetto seems to be more effective when taken as a fruit or supplement.
 The recommended dosage of a saw palmetto supplement in adults is 160 mg twice a day (3).
 Consult your doctor before taking any supplements.

-In a study conducted on 381 androgenic alopecia patients, it was found that there was 60% overall improvement in hair quality after taking oral and topical supplements of saw palmetto.
+In a study conducted on 381 androgenic alopecia patients, it was found that there was a 60% overall improvement in hair quality after taking oral and topical supplements of saw palmetto.
 It was also noted that supplements helped in 27% improvement in total hair count, 83.3% increased in hair density.
 So start your saw palmetto hair supplements to reduce hair loss.

 protip_icon StyleCraze Says